nebularnoise/quadrants/README.md

-# Prok-Drums-Hardware_SMD
+# Quadrants

-This is a skiff-friendly SMD version of the [Prok Drum Modules](https://www.thonk.co.uk/product-category/manufacturer/prok-modular/).
+Quadrants is a skiff-friendly SMD version of the [Prok Drum Modules](https://www.thonk.co.uk/product-category/manufacturer/prok-modular/).

 I love the Prok modules, but the 3-boards sandwich made them too deep to fit in my drum skiff.
 With this version, the depth is no longer about 40mm, but rather 30mm.